cmeraki/vit.triton/posts/PART1.md

 1. Need to transfer ~90x the data (67 trillion/750 billion) from the memory to the computer layer per second
 2. Or perform, ~90 operations on every data point each second

 So, it's tough to keep up with the computing power of the GPU.
 The bottleneck comes in transferring the data.
-There are three good resources on this topic that you should definitely read:
+There are three good resources on this topic that you should read to understand this better:

 1. [NVIDIA docs](https://docs.nvidia.com/deeplearning/performance/dl-performance-gpu-background/index.html#understand-perf)
 2. An article by Horace He [here](https://horace.io/brrr_intro.html).